Kotkasim

-Kotkasim is a tehsil of Khairtal of the Indian state, Rajasthan.
+Kotkasim is a City and Nagar Palika, near Tijara City in Khairthal-Tijara district of the Indian state of Rajasthan.
+The Fort of Kot Kasim came under the Jaipur State.

 Geography

-Kotkasim is situated at latitude 28° 01' 45" N and longitude 76° 43' 15" E in the northern part of Alwar district of Rajasthan.
+Kotkasim is situated at latitude 28° 01' 45" N and longitude 76° 43' 15" E in the northern part of Khairtal district of Rajasthan.

-Kotkasim city is a Sub Divisional Headquarter along with an upgraded municipality also called a name of aero city work in under construction for newly airport. it is in the DELHI NCR Capital Region of Alwar district of Rajasthan state, India.
+Kotkasim city is a Sub Divisional Headquarter along with an upgraded municipality.
+It is in the DELHI NCR Capital Region of Khairthal district of Rajasthan state, India.
 Kotkasim is an education city and & surroundings industrial corridor & Corporate HUB.
 Khuskhera, Budhibawal, Bawal, Bhiwadi, Chopanki, Tapukara, Neemrana.

 A large number of manufacturing units and factories near the town including, Honda CIAL, Honda Scooter, Shree Cement, Harley Davidson, ASHI India, Minda….
 10 Min Distance from Kotkasim City.

 Kotkasim is in comes in Green Zone it means that here only can make residences already here 4 housing builders are making their flats like TSL building Pvt ltd, sunrise housing society, EWS societies are operational.